cometh-hq/swift4337/README.md

 #### Enable Recovery Module

-Swift4337 provides a high-level API to enable the recovery module for a Safe Account.
+Swift4337 provides a way to enable a recovery module for a Safe Account.
+In our implementation, we use [Delay Module](https://github.com/gnosisguild/zodiac-modifier-delay) as recovery module.

 Here is the API we provide: